OfficeDev/Microsoft-Teams-Samples/samples/meetings-live-caption/csharp/README.md

 1) Setup for Bot

-   In Azure portal, create a [Azure Bot resource](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-quickstart-registration).
+   Register an AAD app in Azure portal and also create a [Azure Bot resource](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-quickstart-registration).
     - For bot handle, make up a name.
     - Select "Use existing app registration" (Create the app registration in Azure Active Directory beforehand.)
     - __*If you don't have an Azure account*__ create an [Azure free account here](https://azure.microsoft.com/en-us/free/)